Why do we want to write our own functions?

 get_at_content() function – we have simply defined what it is.
 The code in the function will not be executed until we call the function like this:

 If we simply call the function like that, however, then the AT content will vanish once it's been calculated.
 In order to use the function to do something useful, we must either store the result in a variable:

 Secondly, it's important to understand that the argument variable

-Finally, be aware that the same scoping rules that applied to loops also apply to functions – any variables that we create as part of the function only exist inside the function, and cannot be accessed outside.
-If we try to use a variable that’s created inside the function from outside:
+Finally, be aware that any variables that we create as part of the function only exist inside the function, and cannot be accessed outside.
+If we try to use a variable that's created inside❶ the function from outside❷:

 We'll get an error:

 NameError: name 'a_count' is not defined

 Let's write a small program that uses our new function, to see how it works.
 We'll try both storing the result in a variable before printing it❶ and printing it directly❷: